schitresh/computer_science/networks/L3_network_layer/6_arp_address_resolution_protocol.md

   - If the resultant of both are same then the destination is present in the same network

 ### Same Network
-- It is checked if the ARP has not been resolved or not
+- It is checked if the ARP has been resolved or not
 - To resolve ARP, ARP request is broadcasted to all the other hosts in the network
   - This generates two packets, one for ICMP & other for ARP
   - The broadcast is performed with the help of a switch